vvoznesensky/tmfalloc/README.md

    architectures, that may be percieved as wasteful.

 ## What's new in 1.0.0
+ * Some documentation and API clearing.
+ * In particular, `unsafe` function `Holder::open` replaces `Holder::new` and
- * `unsafe Holder::open` substitutes `new` and formally breaks backward compatibility, but improves correctness and sanity.
+   formally breaks backward compatibility, but improves correctness and sanity.
+ * 100% code lines test coverage.
+How to collect coverage of docs tests?
+ * 100% executable code lines test coverage. - TODO.
+ * Concurrent threads access tests to detect race conditions. - TODO.
+ * `Holder` is now `Send`. - TODO.
+Check that cannot send without dropping Reader and Writer.
  * ...

 ## To do list
- * Concurrent threads access tests to detect race conditions.
  * 64 bytes allocation quantum may be too much.
 Two RBTrees holding free blocks may be too slow.
 Any suggestions on how to improve this?
  * Main file page `mlock`-ing instead of log file immediate `fsync` in signal handler to increase write throughput and decrease latency.
  * Test multi-process concurrent read and exclusive write access.
- * 100% code lines test coverage.
-How to collect coverage of docs tests?
  * Do less RBTrees traversal on (de/re)allocations by (re)using already available pointers.
  * Organize arena pointer and size as a slice in `Arena` struct for less